 He Gave His Life

-He was also in the middle of the persecution when the Jews chased them from city to city.
-Barnabas even escaped a violent attack on his own life and was there when the Jews “stoned Paul and dragged him out of the city, supposing that he was dead.”
-Acts 14:19
+Barnabas experienced the persecution of being chased from city to city.
+He even escaped a violent attack on his own life and was there when the Jews “stoned Paul and dragged him out of the city, supposing that he was dead.”
+(Acts 14:19)

-Barnabas was a man of action who gave his life to the adventure and the danger of telling the world about Jesus.
+Barnabas gave his life to the adventure and the danger of telling the world about Jesus.

 He Gave His Heart